teacherzhu/jupyter_gui/README.md

-# SimpleX
+# Simpli
 A simple execution interface for Jupyter Notebook.

-The SimpleX package is a Jupyter Notebook extension that aims to provide a friendly user interface for non-programmatic users to computational tasks, especially in bioinformatics.
+The Simpli package is a Jupyter Notebook extension that aims to provide a friendly user interface for non-programmatic users to computational tasks, especially in bioinformatics.

 ---
 ## Installation